-The district works collaboratively with the ins titutions and program providers regularly to ensure that all needs are being met.
-The schedule below provides a ti imeline for that collaboration.
+The district works collaboratively with the institutions and program providers regularly to ensure that all needs are being met.
+The schedule below provides a timeline for that collaboration.
 Continuous email correspondence occurs in-between the meeting times and as called for.

-Beginning of each Semester District Staff/Provider Meeting-discussion of program successes and needs Beginning of each Semester District receives names of students for placement along with special requests Beginning of each Semester District reports placements to provider Beginning of each Semester Provider Presents to incoming student teachers and supervising teachers Beginning of each Semester District staff holds orientation with student teachers SeptJan or Jan-May Professors communicate with district staff regarding placement progress
+• Beginning of each Semester Beginning of each Semester District Staff/Provider Meeting-discussion of program successes and needs District receives names of students for placement along with special requests • Beginning of each Semester District reports placements to provider • Beginning of each Semester Provider Presents to incoming student teachers and supervising teachers • Beginning of each Semester District staff holds orientation with student teachers